nerdslab/xbrain-dvid/Demo/README.md

 ## Download the data

 To run the workflow, please make sure the following files are available.
-Please use the [download-data.ipynb](https://github.com/nerdslab/xbrain/blob/master/Demo/download-data.ipynb) to retrieve ilastik classifiers and additional sample and ground truth data.
+You can download the ilastik classifiers and additional sample and ground truth data by either downloading the data from [DropBox](https://www.dropbox.com/s/ahnbff2pr5degmk/public_data.zip?dl=0) or by using this Python notebook [download-data.ipynb](https://github.com/nerdslab/xbrain/blob/master/Demo/download-data.ipynb).

 Files downloaded with download-data.ipynb:
 - V1_imgdata_gt.npy